Best Games to Refocus Without the Scroll Spiral

 Think of it like Tetris for grown-ups.
 Simple rules, fast feedback, but zero chaos.
 Keeps your spatial memory sharp and stress levels low.

-5. Unwind Mahjongg
+5. Unwind Mahjong

 No timer.
 No rush.
 Just match-and-clear tiles at your own pace.
 If your focus is fried, this game will gently bring you back.